BACK TO GUIDES

 What a timestamp can help you prove

-A timestamped file shows that your exact work already existed at a recorded time.
+A timestamped file shows that your exact work already existed at a given moment.
 This is useful for design files, manuscripts, photos, code, proposals, music, and signed drafts.

-It helps prove that your file was not created after a dispute started.
+It helps prove that your file wasn’t made up after a problem started.
 In other words: you had it first.

-A timestamp is strongest when it’s part of a broader package.
-Keep the source file, the certificate, earlier versions, project notes, invoices, emails, or anything that connects the work back to you.
+A timestamp is strongest when it’s part of a bigger package.
+Keep the original file, the certificate, earlier versions, project notes, invoices, emails — anything that links the work back to you.

-The more context you have, the harder it is for someone to challenge your claim.
+The more context you have, the harder it is for someone to question your claim.

 • The original working file or export.